BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 For this course we will be using the Raspbian image.
 While Ubuntu Mate features a nicer graphical environment it does however not currently offer a headless installation.

-{% hint style="note" %}
-**Headless Installation**
+> **HINT** - **Headless Installation**
+>

-A headless machine is a machine without a keyboard, mouse or monitor.
+> A headless machine is a machine without a keyboard, mouse or monitor.
 This means you need to be able to boot the machine to a state where you can remotely access it to finish the installation/configuration process.
-{% endhint %}

 While the instructions further are based on how to equip the Raspberry Pi with Raspbian, they are very similar for most other distributions.